The story behind Nyss

 Innovating to meet humanitarian needs

 This is the crisis which sparked the idea for our innovation.
-By finding a simple, low cost and accessible way to get real-time data from communities who are off the grid, without healthcare, electricity or Facebook, we could save more lives and potentially stop outbreaks before they even happen.
+By finding a simple, low cost and accessible way to get real-time data from communities who are off the grid—without healthcare, electricity or the internet—we could save more lives and potentially stop outbreaks before they have a chance to spread.

 Co-creation and support from volunteers